JoshuaYerdon/Google_Capstone/README.md

     RANDOM()
 ```

-Additionally I have made a query that bases the decision off of their Adjust Likes Value too:
+Additionally I have made a query that bases the decision off of their Adjusted Likes Value too:

 ```SQL
 SELECT